chirs241097/lightsd/README.md

 Hopefully it does not yet hog the CPU.

 # Warning
-WIP.
+Alpha quality.
 May segmentation fault at any time.
-The author uses Gentoo. _Very_ shitty code (I admit my code style is crap).
-The implementation is shitty too (it works nevertheless).
+Featuring my terrible code style.
+Ugly implementation (it works nevertheless).

 As this daemon manipulates sysfs, IT ONLY RUNS AS ROOT!